 Besides physical impact, spinal injuries may have psychologically impact on an individual.
 And if this is as a result of negligence, it is important to act quickly to seek the help of a specialist spinal cord injury solicitor who can help you get maximum compensation that you deserve.

-As a victim, your spinal injury compensation would go a long way in funding the medical specialist care that may be required.
-It could also cover for your rehabilitation (including mobility equipment that may need and cost of home adaptation) or any form of loss of earnings during the time you were affected.
+As a victim, your spinal injury compensation would go a long way in funding the specialist care you may require.
+It could also cover your rehabilitation costs (including mobility equipment that may need and cost of home adaptation).
+Additionally, it can cover any form of loss of earnings during the time you were affected.

 Causes of Spinal Injury